 Committees are listed on the IIAC website.
-While they are permanent, sometimes new ones are created when there is expected to be an ongoing body of work: the Registered Plans Committee was the most recent one formed.
+While they are permanent, sometimes new ones are created when there is expected to be an ongoing body of work.

-Working Groups, which change more frequently, are not listed on the IIAC website, but a list can be made available on request to members.
+Working Groups, which change more frequently, are also listed on the IIAC website.
 Working Groups are formed by either Committees or Working Groups, or following an IIAC request for volunteers when a new issue arises or a member firm recommends one on a topic likely to be of general interest.
 Requests for new Working Group volunteers appear in the IIAC’s newsletter.
-Sign up for our weekly newsletter on what’s new in our industry and where you may have an opportunity to become involved to help you, your firm and your industry.
-Contact Members_Membres@iiac.ca if you are interested in seeing if there is a Working Group of interest to you.
+Sign up for our weekly newsletter on our website where you may have an opportunity to become involved to help you, your firm and your industry.
+Contact Members_Membres@iiac.ca if you are interested in seeing if there is a Committee or Working Group of interest to you.

 How do members get picked?

-Committee members are a mix of people assigned and people who volunteer, and they must meet the requirements of the committee.
-For any committees on broad-based issues, IIAC works to ensure a balanced representation of people from firms that are national and regional, large and small, bank-owned and independent, institutional and retail.
-For committee member expectations, see below.
-Associate members qualify for membership on certain committees.
-In extremely rare occasions, a non-member (but not someone from a non-IIAC IIROC firm), may participate on a committee, although usually as a guest only and for certain meetings or agenda items alone.
+Committee members are a mix of people assigned and people who volunteer, and they must meet the requirements of the Committee.
+For any Committees on broad-based issues, IIAC works to ensure a balanced representation of people from firms that are national and regional, large and small, bank-owned and independent, institutional and retail.
+For Committee member expectations, see below.
+Associate members qualify for membership on certain Committees.
+In extremely rare occasions, a non-member may participate on a Committee, although usually as a guest only and for certain meetings or agenda items alone.

 - Time to participate meaningfully